Chart Color Schemes

 Kellyville - East features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 90.6% of all households, including 60.3% couples with children, 20.4% couples without children, and 9.4% single parent families.
 Non-family households comprise the remaining 9.4%, with lone person households at 8.3% and group households making up 1.0% of the total.
-The median household size is 3.3 people, which is larger than the Greater Sydney average of 3.0.
+The median household size is 3.3 people, larger than the Greater Sydney average of 3.0.

 Frequently Asked Questions - Households